PatrickDuong3001/Voice-Controlled_RoboCar/README.md

 * The robot can be powered on and off with a slide switch on its battery case.

 ## Future Improvements
+* We can add another Ultrasonic sensor at the back of the RoboCar so that it can detect obstacles when moving backward.
+* In addition to "Forward", "Backward", "Left", "Right", we can teach the RoboCar to recognize more voice commands.
+* We can redesign the power source so that the Mbed and the DC Motors can share the same power source instead of using two separate sources.
+* We will redraw the facial expressions for the RoboCar to make it more colorful and lively.